What is this?

 Where is the data from?

 All data on this website is drawn from public records released by city agencies.
-You can read more about Stop LAPD Spying’s work with public records in a zine we published, Know Your Fights: Using Public Records Laws in Abolitionist Organizing.
+You can read more about Stop LAPD Spying’s work with public records in a zine we published in 2022, Know Your Fights: Using Public Records Laws in Abolitionist Organizing.

 The project first began after we obtained a full roster of all LAPD personnel along with headshot photographs of every officer that LAPD had released in response to a public records request.
 LAPD regularly uses photos like this on its website and in propaganda materials, but they denied the public records request claiming that none of these photographs exist in a digitized format, so an LAPD unit “whose primary responsibility is to provide evidentiary photography” would need “to take affirmative steps to manually locate the negatives and produce photos.”
 LAPD claimed that this would be “unduly burdensome.”